signalfx/integrations/heroku/README.md

 Based on the information you want to collect, there are two ways to integrate with SignalFx.
 Review the appropriate option.

-  * **To collect and send default Heroku metrics**, see [Option 1: Collect default metrics with the Heroku SignalFx Collector][#option-1-collect-default-metrics-with-the-heroku-signalfx-collector].
+  * **To collect and send default Heroku metrics**, see [Option 1: Collect default metrics with the Heroku SignalFx Collector][#option-collect-default-metrics-with-the-heroku-signalfx-collector].
   * **To collect and send properties from heroku-metadata**, as well as configure other smart agent monitors, see Option 2: Collect heroku-metadata with the SignalFx Smart Agent Heroku Buildpack.

 ***